Charlie-sHub/world_on_client/README.md

 # worldon

-Front end or client side of the World On project.
+Front end of the World On project.

 ## Getting Started